-Well, mid-year elections will be upon us in a few months, with the victors popping champagne corks while the losers eye high bridges.
+In less than four weeks mid-term elections will be upon us, with the victors popping champagne corks while the losers eye high bridges.
 Lock your vaults and hide your daughters.

 This time out it seems every politician, known and unknown, from both sides of the aisle is throwing his or her hat into the ring.
 Or since hats are passe, "forming exploratory committees."
 You know.
 Like a colonoscopy.